 Each year at Belmont we have allocated International Days.
-International days are
+International days are planned around a theme, and these are held during different terms.
+Teachers are all involved in planning sequence of activities linked to different countries.
+Generally, a whole school assembly is held in the morning to introduce the international day.
+Learning basic foreign language phrases are incorporated.
+This helps pupils improve their confidence having "Yes, I can say the words" attitude leading to an enthusiastic sense of an open mind.
+Holding International days at Belmont School broadens pupils' personal knowledge about different foreign cultures, landmarks, taste foreign cuisine, spiritual, moral, and cultural development and many more benefits.
+These days promote diversity in the school community.
 At times linking with the local community and bringing in visitors that originate from many different countries of the world to share their language, culture, and experiences with us has made these days extremely successful.
 International days are a fantastic way of making our pupils aware of the countries and culture of the wider world.

-Interoception

-Interoception is a sense, just like touch, smell, sight, sound, taste, touch, vestibular and proprioception.
-The unique job of our Interoception sense is to enable us to feel inside of our body.
-Interoception allows us to feel internal sensations (body signals) coming from many areas of our body.
-Noticing and understanding these body signals helps us identify exactly how we feel.
-This leads to understanding emotions which leads to understanding behaviour (controlled or uncontrolled).
+Interoception Interoception is a sense, just like touch, smell, sight, sound, taste, vestibular (our sense of balance) and proprioception (our sense of where our body is).
+Interoception helps us feel what is going on inside our bodies.
+It allows us to feel internal sensations (body signals) coming from many areas of our body.
+Noticing and understanding these sensations helps us identify when we are hungry, thirsty, need to go to the loo, feeling hot or cold as well as alerting us to our emotions and how we feel.
+It helps us to self-regulate, managing our reactions to how we feel and what is going on around us.

-Extra Curriculum Activities

-The traditional curriculum is supported by the wealth of extra curriculum activities that happen throughout the week and year.
+Extra Curriculum Activities The traditional curriculum is supported by the wealth of extra curriculum activities that happen throughout the week and year.
 Every Friday afternoon pupils complete the week with an Enrichment session.
 The numerous choices that pupils select from allows them to further develop their social skills with pupils across the school and to work on outcomes on their EHCP whilst having fun!
 These activities include: cycling, arts and crafts, football, gardening, meditation, yoga, music and many more.
 In the mornings, breakfast club is available for pupils so they can socialise and eat a healthy breakfast before the day begins.
 After school pupils can take part in Multi Skills, Arts and Crafts and Drama Workshop clubs throughout the year.
 For many years we have taken pupils to the fantastic RDA (Riding for the Disabled) facilities where they learn to ride the horses.
 This will continue but with a more sensory focus where some pupils will take part in a programme that teaches them to care for the horses, clean and groom them, put on all their gear and then represent themselves in a mini gymkhana.

-Throughout the year our staff seek to

-enrich the curriculum wherever they can with activities and trips such as: Cotswold Farm Park; Wetlands Wildlife Trust; Staverton Airport; Tesco Food Trails; Waitrose cooking experience; Whole Foods Schools Matter project; Museums and religious establishments; sporting competitions and many, many more!
+Throughout the year our staff seek to enrich the curriculum wherever they can with activities and trips such as: Cotswold Farm Park; Wetlands Wildlife Trust; Staverton Airport; Tesco Food Trails; Waitrose cooking experience; Whole Foods Schools Matter project; Museums and religious establishments; sporting competitions and many, many more!